icopy-site/awesome/docs/awesome/awesome-ruby.md

 ## PDF

 * [CombinePDF](https://github.com/boazsegev/combine_pdf) - A Pure ruby library to merge or stump PDF files, number pages and more.
+* [Grim](https://github.com/jonmagic/grim) - Extract PDF pages as images and text.
+A simple Ruby API to ghostscript, imagemagick, and pdftotext.
 * [HexaPDF](https://github.com/gettalong/hexapdf) - A Versatile PDF Creation and Manipulation Library For Ruby.
 * [InvoicePrinter](https://github.com/strzibny/invoice_printer) - Super simple PDF invoicing in Ruby (built on top of Prawn).
 * [Kitabu](https://github.com/fnando/kitabu) - A framework for creating e-books from Markdown/Textile text markup using Ruby.